smekuria1/AoC2023/README.md

 - Matrix Operations :(
 - It is painfull trying to work with Matrixes in Go
 - Hopefully comeback to this problem and maybe do it python or JS

+## Day 4 completed
+- Bless Even Days
+- Used a map to save the wining numbers of game line
+    - Second pass to check if scratch numbers match and increment counts
+- Used the logic from P1 to make a helper function for P2 calculating how deep to iterate and add cards to our map with their counts
+- iterate over map values and find sum
+- Only solution that first came to mind was recursive approach